shoheiyokoyama/LLDB-Debugging/c/README.md

 Target 0: (hello) stopped.
 ```

-The set breakpoint interrupts execution and will give us an interactive prompt to mingle with the running proces.
+The set breakpoint interrupts execution and will give us an interactive prompt to mingle with the running process.
 In this suspended state, it's possible to execute LLDB commands.

 #### Step